GriffinCanCode/ArtificialOS/README.md

 # AgentOS

-A production-grade userspace process orchestrator with observability-native architecture and AI-driven application generation — or, more honestly, what happens when you spend way too much time thinking about how operating systems should work in an AI-first world.
+A modern desktop operating system built from scratch in userspace with a production-grade microkernel architecture — featuring true process orchestration, sophisticated IPC, network isolation, and a dynamic UI system that renders applications from JSON specifications or runs native code.
+Oh, and it can also generate applications with AI if you want.

 ![AgentOS Interface](assets/demo.png)

-## Overview — Or, What I Built and Why
+## Overview — A Real Desktop OS in Userspace

-I built AgentOS because I was frustrated.
-Not with any particular technology, but with a fundamental architectural mismatch: we're building AI systems on top of infrastructure designed for a pre-AI world.
-The system I wanted didn't exist — a userspace microkernel runtime where applications are generated from natural language and executed through a structured tool system, combining proven algorithms (CFS scheduling, segregated free lists, Unix IPC) with observability built-in from day one, not bolted on as an afterthought.
+**What if you rebuilt a desktop OS from scratch with modern architecture?** That's AgentOS.

+I spent way too much time thinking about operating systems and built something that shouldn't exist but does: a legitimate userspace microkernel with desktop environment, window management, full IPC stack, 95+ syscalls, and observability woven into the fabric from day one.
+It runs as an Electron app on top of your host OS, but underneath is a complete process orchestration system combining proven algorithms (CFS scheduling, segregated free lists, Unix IPC) with modern architecture patterns.

-**What it is:** A four-layer system with Go orchestration, Python AI service, Rust microkernel, and React/TypeScript frontend displayed in a webview.
+**What it is:** A four-layer desktop OS with Rust microkernel, Go backend services, Python AI service, and React/TypeScript desktop shell.
+Think of it as rebuilding macOS/Windows/Linux from first principles, but it runs in userspace.

-## Architecture
+## Architecture — Four Layers, One System

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│  Frontend (TypeScript/React)                                │
+│  Desktop Shell (TypeScript/React)                           │
-│  - Dynamic UI rendering from JSON specifications            │
+│  - Window management (drag, resize, minimize, snap)         │
-│  - Local tool execution (<10ms)                             │
+│  - Desktop environment (menu bar, dock, launcher)           │
+│  - Dynamic UI rendering (Blueprint, Native Web, Native Proc)│
-│  - Component state management                               │
+│  - Component state management (<10ms tool execution)        │
-│  - WebSocket streaming                                      │
+│  - WebSocket streaming for real-time updates               │
 └────────────────┬────────────────────────────────────────────┘
                  │ HTTP/WebSocket (Port 5173)
 ┌────────────────▼────────────────────────────────────────────┐
-│  Backend Orchestration (Go)                                 │
+│  System Services (Go)                                       │
-│  - App lifecycle management                                 │
+│  - Application lifecycle (spawn, focus, close, persist)     │
-│  - Service registry                                         │
+│  - Service providers (filesystem, storage, network, auth)   │
-│  - Session persistence                                      │
+│  - Session management (save/restore workspaces)             │
+│  - Blueprint DSL parser and app registry                    │
-│  - gRPC client coordination                                 │
+│  - gRPC orchestration between kernel and AI service         │
 └────────────────┬────────────────────────────────────────────┘
                  │ gRPC
         ┌────────┴─────────┐
         │                  │
         ▼                  ▼
 ┌──────────────┐  ┌────────────────────────┐
-│ AI Service   │  │ Rust Kernel            │
+│ AI Service   │  │ Microkernel (Rust)     │
-│ (Python)     │  │ (Userspace Microkernel)│
+│ (Python)     │  │                        │
 │              │  │                        │
-│ - LLM        │  │ - Process mgmt         │
+│ - UI gen     │  │ - Process orchestration│
-│ - UI gen     │  │ - IPC (4 types)        │
+│ - LLM        │  │ - IPC (4 types)        │
-│ - Streaming  │  │ - Observability        │
+│ - Streaming  │  │ - Scheduler (CFS)      │
+│ - Templates  │  │ - VFS & Filesystem     │
+│              │  │ - Security & Sandboxing│
-│              │  │ - Syscalls (95+)       │
+│ Port 50052   │  │ - Syscalls (95+)       │
+│              │  │ - Observability        │
-│ Port 50052   │  │ Port 50051             │
+│              │  │ Port 50051             │
 └──────────────┘  └────────────────────────┘
 ```

+**Your kernel pieces map to a desktop OS:**
+- **Rust kernel** → The actual OS core (process management, IPC, scheduling, sandboxing)
+- **Go backend** → System services layer (like systemd, launchd, or Windows Services)
+- **TypeScript/React** → The desktop shell (like GNOME, KDE, or Windows Explorer)
+- **Python AI** → Optional app generator (one feature among many)

+## Desktop Environment — Because This Should Feel Like An OS

+AgentOS includes a complete desktop environment with window management, application launcher, and system apps.
+This isn't a toy — it's designed to feel like a real desktop OS:

+**Core Desktop Features:**
+- **Window Management**: Full drag, resize, minimize, maximize with snap-to-edge positioning (9 snap zones)
+- **Menu Bar**: Top bar with system menus, app name, and system controls
+- **Dock/Taskbar**: Quick access to running applications and favorites
+- **App Launcher**: Spotlight-style launcher (⌘K/Ctrl+K) for instant app search
+- **Keyboard Shortcuts**: Alt+Tab for window switching, ⌘W to close, ⌘M to minimize
+- **Desktop Icons**: Launch apps with double-click (coming soon)
+- **Session Management**: Save and restore complete workspace state

+**System Applications:**
+- **File Manager**: Browse filesystem with tree view, file operations, search (showcase your VFS!)
+- **Task Manager**: View processes, CPU, memory, IPC stats (showcase your ProcessManager!)
+- **System Monitor**: Real-time kernel observability dashboard with causality tracking
+- **Terminal**: Full shell integration for native process apps
+- **Settings**: Configure appearance, permissions, performance, and developer options
+- **App Store**: Browse and install applications from registry

+**Why This Matters:**
+Your kernel has 95 syscalls, four IPC types, network isolation, and sophisticated scheduling.
+Building system apps that **actually use** these features showcases what you've built.
+A file manager demonstrates your VFS.
+A task manager demonstrates your process orchestration.
+A system monitor demonstrates your observability infrastructure.

+## The Pitch — What This Really Is

+> **AgentOS: A Modern Desktop OS Built From Scratch**
+>
+> A userspace operating system with a production-grade microkernel architecture,
+> running as an Electron app.
+Features a complete desktop environment, three-tier
+> application system (Blueprint, Native Web, Native Process), full process isolation,
+> sophisticated IPC, and an extensible app ecosystem.
+>
+> **Built in Rust, Go, Python, and TypeScript.**
+>
+> **Core Features:**
+> - ✅ True process orchestration with CFS-inspired scheduling
+> - ✅ Four types of IPC (pipes, shared memory, async queues, mmap)
+> - ✅ Network namespace isolation (Linux, macOS, simulation)
+> - ✅ Observability-first architecture with adaptive sampling
+> - ✅ Desktop environment with window management
+> - ✅ Three application types (Blueprint, Native Web, Native Process)
+> - ✅ 95+ syscalls across 13 categories
+> - ✅ Dynamic UI rendering from JSON specifications
+> - ✅ Optional AI-powered app generation
+> - ✅ Session persistence and workspace restoration
+>
+> **Think of it as:** What if you rebuilt a desktop OS with modern architecture,
+> where AI generation is a feature, not the core?

 ## The Core Innovation: Observability Was Never An Afterthought